alexander-zap/dialogue-agent/README.md

 For this the agent communicates with the user in a turn-based manner to ask and respond to their utterances as well as ask further questions to determine the wishes of the user.

 Features of the dialogue-agent:
-- Selects action which has the highest probability of achieving the user-goal (based on previous experiences)
+- Selects next action to be executed by the agent which has the highest probability of being a successful step towards achieving the user-goal (based on previous experiences)
 - Includes prior conversation history in his decision process
 - Learns behavior without
   - prior knowledge of the "correct" or best behavior